capstanlqc/omegat-guides/docs/_includes/en/omt-inst-verif-macos.md

-# OmegaT 5.7.3 setup guide for macOS
+# OmegaT 5.7.4 setup guide for macOS

-This document guides you through the process of installing OmegaT 5.7.3 in your machine.
-This is a custom version prepared by cApStAn which includes several enhancements and bug fixes not available in the official release.
+This document guides you through the process of installing OmegaT 5.7.4 on your Mac.
+OmegaT 5.7.4 is a custom version prepared by cApStAn which includes several enhancements and bug fixes not available in the official release.

 <!-- prettier-ignore -->
 ??? warning "Are you a Windows user?"